t-garland/8-week-sql-challenge/README.md

     docker compose down -v
     docker compose up -d

-If you’re using a bind mount for data instead of a named volume, delete the folder contents manually before restarting.

 ## Tips

-- Make init scripts **idempotent** where possible (`CREATE TABLE IF NOT EXISTS`, `DO $$ ...
+- init scripts have been updated to be **idempotent** where possible (`CREATE TABLE IF NOT EXISTS`, `DO $$ ...
 EXCEPTION WHEN duplicate_object THEN ... $$;`).
+Feel free to make your own changes or contact me with your feedback.
-- If your container started before you added files to `./initdb/`, wipe the volume and start again to trigger init.
+- If your container started before you make changes to files in `./initdb/`, re-run from a clean slate and start again to trigger init.
 - If `docker compose ps` shows a different host port (e.g., `5433->5432/tcp`), connect using that host port in your IDE.

 ## Credits